North Korea Surf and SUP - Beginner Adventure

 Day 1 (Saturday): Departure for Pyongyang from Beijing

 10:30am: Meet us at Terminal 2 of the Beijing Capital International Airport for the Air Koryo flight check-in.
-Meet our local Korean guides at the airport and we’ll head to city center stopping first at the Arch of Triumph.
-Pay your respects and lay flowers as locals do at the Mansudae Grand Monuments before checking into the Koryo Hotel in city center for check in and rest.
+Meet our local Korean guides at the airport and we’ll head to Pyongyang, the capital city of the DPRK, stopping first at the Arch of Triumph.
+Pay your respects and lay flowers as locals do at the Mansudae Grand Monuments.
+This important site is famous for its large, bronze statues of Kim Il Sung and Kim Jong Il.
+Visitors are asked to follow local custom by bowing and laying flowers at the feet of the statues (flowers can be purchased at the stand for 10-20 RMB each).
+Check into the prestigious Koryo Hotel in city center.
+In the evening, we’ll have an option to take a walk through town or visit an amusement park.

 Day 2 (Sunday): Pyongyang City Tour

-AM: In the morning, we’ll visit the Mansudae Grand Monument.
-This important site is famous for its large, bronze statutes of Kim Il Sung and Kim Jong Il.
-Visitors are asked to follow local custom by bowing and laying flowers at the feet of the statues (flowers can be purchased at the stand for 10-20 RMB each).
+In the morning, we’ll visit the Kumsusan Palace of the Sun where the late leaders lie in state.
+Formal dress is required for this visit.
+(Note that the Kumsusan Palace visit is closed in May and June tours - we will visit the Grand People’s Study House instead for spring itineraries.)
 Take a walk in the Kim Il Sung Square, the 3rd largest public square in the world and home to many of the North Korean military parades broadcasted internationally during large holiday events.
 Stop in at the Foreign Languages Bookshop to pick up your favorite DPRK trinkets and publications.

-In the afternoon, visit the Tower of Juche Idea to learn about the Juche philosophy that serves as the national ideology.
+In the afternoon, get a dose of history (from a different perspective) at the newly renovated Victorious Fatherland Liberation War Museum and the USS Pueblo in its new spot (the “American Spy Ship” captured in 1968).
+Visit the Tower of Juche Idea to learn about the Juche philosophy that serves as the national ideology.
 For those who wish to take the lift up 150-meters to the top, you’ll have an opportunity to take in a panorama view of the entire Pyongyang city.
 Catch the Pyongyang Metro during rush hour to get a glimpse of daily life in Pyongyang.
-Have dinner and an optional visit to either the Taedonggang Microbrewery or the Kaeson Amusement Park.
+In the evening, we’ll visit a local brewery before we head off on our east coast road trip in the morning.

 (Meals: B, L, D)

-AM: Start our road trip to the east coast by bus.
-In this 7-hour drive, we’ll see the vast countryside of the DPRK, making stops along the way to take in the scenery and the farmland.
+Start our road trip to the east coast by bus.
+We’ll see the vast countryside of the DPRK, making stops along the way to take in the scenery and the farmland.
 We’ll stop at the Sinpyong Tea House to take out the SUPs for stand up paddle on the Nam River.

 (Meals: B, L, D)